The Bachelor (American TV series) season 15

 The fifteenth season of ABC reality television series The Bachelor premiered on January 3, 2011.
 38-year-old Brad Womack, who previously appeared as the Bachelor in season 11, where he rejected both of his final two women, returned as the Bachelor for this season.
 Womack became the first lead to appear on The Bachelor franchise twice.

 The season concluded on March 14, 2011, with Womack choosing to propose to 24-year-old single mother Emily Maynard.
 The couple announced that they ended their engagement on June 29, 2011.

 Production

 Casting and contestants

-Casting began during On the Wings of Love.
-Potential candidates for this season including Womack, as well as Ty Brown and Chris Lambton from (Ali's season) season six of The Bachelorette.
-Eventually, both were turned down the offer.
+Casting began during season 14.
+Potential candidates for this season included Womack, as well as Ty Brown and Chris Lambton from season six of The Bachelorette.
+Eventually, both turned down the offer.
 On September 22, 2010, Womack was first rumored as the next Bachelor but he was officially confirmed to return the series five days later during the live show of season eleven of Dancing with the Stars.

-Notable contestants including Emily Maynard, who was the fiancée of Ricky Hendrick; and Radio City Rockette Keltie Busch.
+Notable contestants included Emily Maynard, who was the fiancée of Ricky Hendrick; and Radio City Rockette Keltie Busch.